300gramsfresh peaches- peeled and dicedabout 3 peaches

 First, make the peach syrup.
-Add 2 sliced and peeled peaches (about 310 grams) to a pan with 1 ⅓ cup water and ¼ cup sugar.
+Add 3 sliced and peeled peaches to a pan with water and sugar.
 Bring mix to a boil and then simmer for 10 minutes.
-Let the liquid cool for a few minutes before straining the liquid and adding it into a jar.
-Cover the peaches that were strained out and place them in the fridge for later.
+Lightly smash some of the peaches and then let the liquid cool for a few minutes before straining the liquid and adding it into a jar.
 Let it cool to room temperature before adding it to the sourdough bread.
-In total, you will want 325 grams of liquid to add to the loaf.
-If some of the moisture is cooked out of the peach juice simply add more water to the loaf to reach 325 grams.2 fresh peaches- peeled and diced, 325 grams water, 50 grams sugar
+300 grams fresh peaches- peeled and diced, 375 grams water, 50 grams sugar

 About 30 minutes later, perform a set of stretch and fold and then leave the dough to sit covered.
 If you have time do this one or two more times with about 30 minutes in between.